Current as of July 2021 | Download print version (in PDF)

 The term "public interest social organizations" includes any foundation or charitable organization that meets the following conditions:

 The more favorable regulations regarding tax deductibility of public benefit donations have had mixed results.
-Enterprises have taken advantage of these incentives to establish private foundations.
-The increase in the percentage of enterprise income eligible for tax deductibility from 3 percent to 12 percent in 2008 was one main factor behind the rapid growth of private foundations.
-Individuals, however, have not been as quick to take advantage of the tax laws due to poor implementation of the laws regarding deductibility on individual income taxes and a cultural perception that individuals should not benefit financially from public benefit donations.
+While enterprises have taken advantage of these incentives to establish private foundations, individuals have not been as quick to take advantage of the tax laws due to poor implementation of the laws regarding deductibility on individual income taxes and a cultural perception that individuals should not benefit financially from public benefit donations.
 As a result, the large majority (about 60 percent) of donations to public benefit causes in China come from corporations.
-The fact that individual giving makes up a small part of total giving in China is in part a reflection of the lack of clear, simple, and well-publicized tax exemption regulations and procedures for individual donors.

-While in theory there are significant tax incentives in the various income tax laws, the process of applying for a tax benefit is unclear and inconsistent.
+The process of applying for tax deductions remains unclear and inconsistent.
 Only a small number of NPOs have applied and been approved to provide receipts to donors for tax exemption purposes.
 Moreover, tax offices and individual donors often are not aware of the tax exemption laws or are unsure about how to apply them.
 In addition, these tax incentives can only be enjoyed by legally registered NPOs, not informal NPOs.
 Informal NPOs, such as those registered as businesses, do not enjoy these incentives and must pay an additional business tax on their income.

 China subjects certain sales of goods and services to Business Tax (which relates to provision of services) and VAT (which relates to sales of goods), and offers few exemptions.

 Certain other donations are also exempt from customs duties and VAT (Public Welfare Donations Law Article 26).
 In 2001, the Ministry of Finance, the State Administration of Taxation, and the Customs General Administration jointly issued the Interim Methods of Customs Duties Exemption of Donated Goods for the Purposes of Poverty Relief or Charity.
-This exemption applies to goods donated by people outside China that are accepted by the government or by “Social Organizations established with the permission of competent departments of the State Council, whose purposes are humanitarian, poverty relief or charity” (Public Welfare Donations Law Article 5).
-The Customs General Administration enacted implementing rules, under which the exemption applies only to several national-level social organizations, including the Red Cross Society of China, the All-China Women’s Federation, the China Disabled People’s Federation, the China Charity Federation, the China Primary Health Care Foundation, and the Soong Ching Ling Foundation.
+This exemption applies to goods donated by people outside China that are accepted by the government or by “Social Organizations established with the permission of competent departments of the State Council, whose purposes are humanitarian, poverty relief or charity” (Public Welfare Donations Law, Article 5).
+The Customs General Administration enacted implementing rules, under which the exemption applies only to several national-level social organizations.
 Most NPOs are excluded.

 NPOs also qualify for exemptions from other taxes, including Real Estate Tax, Urban Land Use Tax, and Tax on Acquisition of Real Estate.

-On May 10, 2016, the Ministry of Finance and the State Administration of Taxation issued a Notice on Questions Concerning Corporate Tax on Equities Donations to Public Benefit Organizations which clarifies that stock donations for charitable purposes are eligible for tax deductions.
-The notice affects donations made since January 1, 2016, and applies to equities of other corporations and shares of publicly held companies held by corporations.
-For the purposes of this notice, “public benefit organizations” are nonprofit social organizations such as foundations and charitable organizations that are dedicated to the public benefit, are registered domestically, do not have profit-making as their purpose, and have been confirmed as eligible for tax-deductible donations.
-This notice is intended to prevent situations in which large donations of stock give rise to heavy tax burdens.
+Stock donations for charitable purposes are also eligible for tax deductions (Notice on Questions Concerning Corporate Tax on Equities Donations to Public Benefit Organizations, 2016).
+Donations made since January 1, 2016 and equities of other corporations and shares of publicly held companies held by corporations are eligible for these tax deductions.
+For the purposes of this tax deduction, “public benefit organizations” are nonprofit social organizations such as foundations and charitable organizations that are dedicated to the public benefit, are registered domestically, do not have profit-making as their purpose, and have been confirmed as eligible for tax-deductible donations.

 China and the United States have entered into a double-taxation treaty, but it does not specifically address the deductibility of contributions by U.S. residents and businesses to NPOs.

-- Shawn Shieh: Independent Consultant and Research Fellow, Chinese University of Hong Kongo, email@example.com.
+- Shawn Shieh: Independent Consultant and Research Fellow, Chinese University of Hong Kong, firstname.lastname@example.org.

 - Professor Mark Sidel, University of Wisconsin Law School: email@example.com.

-After more than 2,000 years with its own unique legal tradition, China began to embrace the civil law tradition of the western world early in the 20th century.
-During the Republic of China period (1912-1949), systematic legislation placed China firmly in the civil law family.
 Since the establishment of the People’s Republic of China in 1949, the legal tradition in China has remained mainly civil law, though with significant characteristics of socialism.
-Thus there is no Civil Code in China at present, but only General Principles of Civil Law.
+Thus there is no Civil Code in China, only the General Principles of Civil Law.

 A number of scholars estimate that informal NPOs outnumber legal NPOs.
 As of 2012, there were approximately 450,000 legally-registered NPOs, but estimates of the number of informal NPOs run from 1 million to 3 million, depending on which types of organizations are counted.
-For discussions of these estimates, see Andrew Watson, “Civil Society in a Transitional State: The Rise of Associations in China,” in Jonathan Unger, ed., Associations and the Chinese State (Armonk, NY: M.E.
+See Andrew Watson, “Civil Society in a Transitional State: The Rise of Associations in China,” in Jonathan Unger, ed., Associations and the Chinese State (Armonk, NY: M.E.
 Sharpe, 2008), and Guosheng Deng, “The Hidden Rules Governing China’s Unregistered NGOs: Management and Consequences,” The China Review, 10:1 (Spring, 2010).

 The three regulations being revised are the Regulations on the Registration and Administration of Social Associations (1998); Interim Regulations on the Registration and Administration of Civil Non-Enterprise Institutions (1998); and Regulations on the Management of Foundations (2004).
 Drafts of those regulations were issued for public comment in the second half of 2016; however, the drafting process has been held up and as of May 2018 it was unclear when the final versions will be issued.

-The Regulations on the Administration of Foundations (2004) were adopted to replace the 1988 Regulations on Foundations (issued by the State Council on September 27, 1988).
-Under the 1988 Regulations, foundations were a special category of social organization.
-Consequently, the term “social organization” in other laws and regulations has usually been used to include foundations.
-But the 2004 Regulations no longer describe foundations as a special category of social organization.
-Foundations may be in somewhat of a legal limbo, in theory if not in practice, because they are not discussed in the General Principles of Civil Law.
+The Regulations on the Administration of Foundations (2004) removed foundations as a special category of social organization.
+Foundations may be in somewhat of a legal limbo as they are not discussed in the General Principles of Civil Law.

-One may question whether a public institution qualifies as an NPO at all, given that the government provides a public institution's original assets and exerts greater control over it than over an ordinary NPO.
-Even so, a public institution is subject to certain taxes on the same basis as social associations and civil non-enterprise institutions, and the Public Welfare Donations Law treats donations to institutions the same as donations to public benefit social organizations.
+One may question whether a public institution qualifies as an NPO at all, given that the government provides a public institution’s original assets and exerts greater control over it than over an ordinary NPO.
+Even so, a public institution is subject to certain taxes on the same basis as social associations and social service organizations, and the Public Welfare Donations Law treats donations to institutions the same as donations to public benefit social organizations.
 Whatever category public institutions may belong in, they are regularly the recipients of foreign grants, and so they are included in this Note.

 Leon Irish, Jin Dongping, and Karla Simon list some of the problems with China’s tax system for NPOs in Section 5 of their 2004 World Bank study, “China’s Tax Rules for Not-for-Profit Organizations.”
 These problems are still relevant today.

-Article 50 of the Trust Law also lists the extent of “public benefit purposes” in terms of public benefit trusts (or charitable trusts).
+Article 50 of the Trust Law also describes “public benefit purposes” in terms of public benefit trusts (or charitable trusts).
 It is nearly the same as Article 3 of the Public Welfare Donations Law.

 The Department of Politics and Law of the Office of Law of the State Council & the Bureau of Administration of Non-governmental Organizations of the Ministry of Civil Affairs (ed.), “Interpretation of the Regulations on the Registration and Administration of Social Organizations and the Interim Regulations on the Registration and Administration of Private Non-enterprise Units,” Beijing: China Social Press, 1999, pp.58-59.